AElfProject/AElf/docs/resources/smart-contract-apis/election.md

-Get candidates' information according to the index and length
+Get some candidates' information according to the page's index and records length

 ```Protobuf
 rpc GetPageableCandidateInformation (PageInformation) returns (GetPageableCandidateInformationOutput) {}